Enhanced Resolution Imager and Spectrograph

 ERIS is part of a new generation of technology for ESO’s Very Large Telescope (VLT) located at the Paranal Observatory in Chile.
 The Enhanced Resolution Imager and Spectrograph (ERIS) instrument combines a general-use infrared imager and integral field spectrograph with the world-class adaptive optics installed on the VLT’s Unit Telescope 4 (Yepun).

-The versatility of ERIS will lend itself to many fields of astronomical research and it aims to take the sharpest images obtained to date using a single 8-metre class telescope once operational.
+The versatility of ERIS lends itself to many fields of astronomical research and it aims to take the sharpest images obtained to date using a single 8.2-metre class telescope once operational.
 ERIS is expected to greatly contribute to probing of distant galaxies, the Galactic Centre, our Solar System and exoplanets.

 “Seeing more objects at a finer image resolution with better image quality is the goal with ERIS,” said Harald Kuntschner, ESO’s project scientist for the ERIS instrument.
 “There will be significant gains made with instrument, particularly with the adaptive optics, spectral resolution and the near-infrared coverage.”

 The new, more sensitive technology of ERIS will succeed the successful NACO and SINFONI instruments, which have been used on the VLT since the early 2000s.
-ERIS is planned to work for 10 years following first light (ann13054).
+ERIS is planned to work for 10 years following first light.

-The spectrograph of ERIS, named ERIS-SPIFFIER, will be a refurbished version of SINFONI’s SPIFFI (SPectrometer for Infrared Faint Field Imaging) instrument.
-The ERIS-SPIFFIER, as an integral field spectrograph, will work in much the same way as SPIFFI.
-Each pixel of the spectrograph will collect a full spectrum, which is the intensity of each wavelength measured by the instrument.
+The spectrograph of ERIS, named ERIS-SPIFFIER, is a refurbished version of SINFONI’s SPIFFI (SPectrometer for Infrared Faint Field Imaging) instrument.
+The ERIS-SPIFFIER, as an integral field spectrograph, works in much the same way as SPIFFI.
+Each pixel of the spectrograph is capable of collecting a full spectrum, which is the intensity of each wavelength measured by the instrument.
 The data collected is multidimensional and contains a lot of information for astronomers to analyse.
 This type of spectrograph allows astronomers to determine the relative position in space of each part of the target object.
-Combined with the infrared observing wavelength, this type of spectroscopy could for example allow astronomers to study the spin, structure, and content of high-redshift galaxies.
+Combined with the infrared observing wavelength, this type of spectroscopy can for example allow astronomers to study the spin, structure, and content of high-redshift galaxies.
 A higher resolution grating on the spectrograph, used to split incoming light to capture a spectrum, works similarly to how a prism splits light into different colours.

 “These spatial resolutions haven’t happened before with an integral field spectrograph,” said Kuntschner.
 “We’re planning to get spatial resolutions at the limit of what an 8-metre class telescope can do with this technique.”